 Could such an unconscious mind really exist?

 Though later theorists eliminated some of Freud's more sordid details, they nonetheless kept the basic idea of the unconscious intact: It’s a part of our mind that is thinking, feeling, and scheming behind the scenes.
 We literally have another mind within our mind.
-This other mind influences our actions even though—and this is the really important part—we have no direct access to it.
-This is why psychologists are so infamous for indirectly interpreting things.
+This other mind influences our actions even though — and this is the really important part — we have no direct access to it.
+This is why psychologists are infamous for indirectly interpreting things.
 If you dream about riding a horse in a high-stakes race, this could really mean your unconscious mind is stressed out by the pace of your daily life.
 If you habitually have a cigar in your mouth, this could really mean you unconsciously want oral sex.
-Because we can’t directly peer into the unconscious, such indirect interpretations are best we can do.
+Because we can’t directly peer into the unconscious, such indirect interpretations are the best we can do.

 When we find ourselves automatically driving to work, however, this doesn’t mean we’ve allowed a homunculus to take over our bodies.
 It simply means we’re not dedicating attention to the task.
-According to pioneering research by Nobel prize-winning psychologist Daniel Kahneman our brain has a limited pool of the cognitive resource known as attention.
+According to pioneering research by Nobel prize-winning psychologist Daniel Kahneman, our brain has a limited pool of the cognitive resource known as attention.
 Not all tasks require equal amounts of this resource.
 Doing physics homework or repairing a watch require lots of attention.
 If we don’t bring all of our conscious focus to these tasks, we’ll make big mistakes.
 It doesn’t require nearly as much attention, however, to drive a well-practiced route to work or do other well-learned behaviors.
 This leaves a large pool of attention left over that we can use to ponder our day, worry about our work, or just daydream.
-Of course, we shouldn’t let our minds wonder too dramatically or our driving will suffer.
-That’s why talking on the phone isn’t a good idea—it uses too much of our pool of attentional resources.
+Of course, we shouldn’t let our minds wonder too dramatically, or our driving will suffer.
+That’s why talking on the phone while we drive isn’t a good idea — it uses too much of our pool of attentional resources.

 How we think about ourselves can also be automatic.
 I had a college-aged psychotherapy client who noticed that every time she took a test, she would feel depressed for days, despite getting very good grades.
 When I asked her to pay close attention to the thoughts she was having about herself during the test, she made an important discovery: She was repeatedly telling herself how much of a “loser" and a “disappointment" she was.
 These thoughts just popped into her mind, as if from nowhere.
 Psychiatrist Aaron T. Beck called this phenomenon automatic thinking.
 Like my client, people frequently aren’t initially aware of their automatic thoughts, even though these thoughts cause painful emotions.
 In this sense, such thoughts are “unconscious.”
 But automatic thoughts are not the musings of a self-sabotaging inner-homunculus.
 They almost always consist of statements that an individual heard so many times from a critical parent, teacher, or significant other that they became overlearned and automatic.
 They're habitual, just like riding a bike, playing a piano sonata, or driving to work.

-Whether the unconscious mind exists turns out to be a question of exactly what one means by the word “unconscious.”
+Whether the unconscious mind exists turns out to be a question of what one means by “unconscious.”
 While it’s clear that many of the things we do and think are automatic, this doesn’t mean we’re at the mercy of a conniving mind-within-a-mind.
 With intentional practice, my client was able to substitute many of her habitual negative thoughts with more realistic alternatives.
-Although this didn’t solve all of her problems, of course, it’s comforting to know that, in many ways, our unconscious mind is at the mercy of our conscious choices, not the other way around.
+This didn’t solve all of her problems, but it’s comforting to know that, in many ways, our unconscious mind is at the mercy of our conscious choices, and not the other way around.

 David B. Feldman is a Professor of Counseling Psychology at Santa Clara University.
 Listen to his podcast, “Psychology in 10 Minutes,” on any podcast app, through SoundCloud, iTunes, or by subscribing to the show’s RSS feed.